AriFordsham/GHCWiki/improved-llvm-backend.md

 The current design of the way LLVM is invoked is suboptimal.
 Briefly speaking, we mostly look inside a users `$PATH`, find two executables (`opt` and `llc`), and call out to them.
 Unfortunately this has a number of downsides:

 - We have to support any end user version, meaning we have to parse output and fiddle with the tool to understand what features it has.
+This can be mostly alleviated by searching for specific versions of these tools (eg `llc-X.Y` and `opt-X.Y`) as implemented in [\#10170](https://gitlab.haskell.org//ghc/ghc/issues/10170).
 - Similarly, we have to special case or blacklist some versions due to support differences.
 - It is generally impossible to know what you're working with.